Being your boss sure comes with its advantages. So, there has been a considerable increase in the number of entrepreneurs all over the world.

 There is a growing awareness among people around the world of the benefits of entrepreneurship.
 According to the entrepreneur statistics 2019, a considerable number of people think it would be a beneficial move for their career if they decide to become their own boss.

 That being said:

 There are also some misunderstandings about what it entails because about 40% of the respondents think it’s simple for people to start their own business.
-Also, 49% of the responders think they’re capable of doing it.
+Also, numerous career change statistics indicate that, 49% of the responders think they’re capable of doing it.
 Understandably, people will need to obtain more information about being an entrepreneur and what it entails.
 Hence, the need for more information.

 6. 55% of small companies have plans to get a website in the next 2 years.

 Although many of the smallest companies in the world still need to create a website, over half of them intend to start a website within the next couple of years.
 Already, one in five has taken the first step by registering a domain name.

 Business trends show there are approximately 200 million small businesses worldwide.
 The shift to their online presence could have a major impact on their growth.
 An online presence can also help their operations and ability to reach beyond their local customers.
 Besides growth, competition is a key motivator for creating a website: 83% of entrepreneurs who already own a website feel that they have a competitive advantage.